Dawn of the Shaman

 The real question is, where does his heart lie?

 There's only room for one master of the skies

 A giant, fire-breathing dragon terrorizes the land and threatens to rip the very fabric of the world to shreds.
-The collective spirit of the great eagles flies with Tozall, but eagles don't breath fire, nor are their feathers armored plates.
+The collective spirit of the great eagles flies with Tozall, but eagles don't breathe fire, nor are their feathers armored plates.
 To banish the dragon, Tozall will need more than the help of the eagles.

 He needs an army.

 To save his clan, Tozall must first ensure they have a world left to live in.
 Branded a criminal, a heretic, a madman, Tozall is used to rejection.
-What he's never had to do--what he's never had the power to do--is unit people behind a common cause.
+What he's never had to do--what he's never had the power to do--is unite people behind a common cause.
 To convince people that a blind man sees the truest path into the future.

 Tozall must withstand the dragon's fires and come out more than a man.
 More than a warrior.
 More than a shaman.
 He must become... the Harbinger.

 Death paves the way for new opportunities, for those willing to grasp them.

 In the wake of the death of Gray Wing’s wing second, several riders are up for consideration.
 Kanra is the youngest everything; youngest rider to bond to a Roc, youngest flier in the wing, and now he’s been recommended to become the youngest wing second in history.
 The council’s problem?
 While Kit’rin is an amazing flier, they’re worried the pair remains largely untested, something they plan to fix.

 Sent into the wilderness and separated, Kanra and Kit’rin must prove that they can work independently, as well as together, to survive the bitter cold of Ruthinar winters.
 When a wild Roc finds herself the target of a saber-toothed cat, Kanra must choose between passing the elder’s test and following his race’s mission, the protection of all wild Rocs.